Updated March, 2022

 • Economic cost breakeven selling price - The price needed to recover all costs including the opportunity costs associated with producing the commodity.

 Broker - One who executes futures trading orders for customers.
-The broker may be an employee in a local office of a brokerage firm, or a floor broker or pit broker executing orders on the trading floor.
+The broker may be an employee in a local office of a brokerage firm or an employee of a crop merchandiser such as a cooperative, ethanol plant, or feed mill.

 Cash market - The market in which physical commodities are bought and sold.
 Refers not only to elevator companies and processors buying products but also to the organized cash sales at commodity exchanges and over-the-counter cash trading.